inkdevhub/swanky-cli/README.md

 # How to use
-swanky-cli installation and how-to-use guides are available in the official swanky suite [doc](https://docs.astar.network/docs/build/wasm/swanky/).
+swanky-cli installation and how-to-use guides are available in the official swanky suite [docs](https://docs.astar.network/docs/build/wasm/swanky-suite/).

 # Repository Structure

-Repo is split into separate packages, and uses [Lerna](https://github.com/lerna/lerna) to handle builds/versioning.
+The repo is split into separate packages, and uses [Lerna](https://github.com/lerna/lerna) to handle builds/versioning.

 ## `cli`